roshananalytics/walmart-customer-segmentation/README.md

 # walmart-customer-segmentation
-Unsupervised ML project segmenting 50,000 Walmart customers into 4 behavioural groups using K-Means clustering — includes EDA, PCA visualisation, and actionable business insights.
+Unsupervised ML project segmenting 50,000 Walmart customers into 4 behavioural groups using K-Means clustering and it includes EDA, PCA visualisation, and actionable business insights.

 ##  Project Overview